lohani2280/mdanalysis/Google-Summer-Of-Code.md

 Overall, your application should make us believe that you are capable of completing the project and delivering the functionality to our users.
 If you aren't sure about anything, get in touch with us, we're happy to advise you.

+### Requirements for an Application

+We are a taking part in GSoC as under the [Python software foundation](https://www.python.org/psf/) umbrella.
+This means next to the requirements listed here the [requirements of the PSF](https://wiki.python.org/moin/SummerOfCode/2016#How_do_I_Apply.3F) apply.

+- Introduce yourself on the [mailing list](https://groups.google.com/forum/#!forum/mdnalysis-devel).
+Tell us what you plan to work on during the summer or what you have already done with MDAnalysis
+- Checkout the source and run the tests from the source code (If you don't manage to setup the virtual environment don't be embarrassed to ask for help)
+- Fix an [easy bug](https://github.com/MDAnalysis/mdanalysis/issues?q=is%3Aopen+is%3Aissue+label%3ADifficulty-easy).
+Alternatively you can also write a new tests or update update our documentation.

 ### Dividing your project

 We require that all of our students have at least one commit in our `develop` branch before the end of the summer.
 The best way to achieve this is to divide your project into small self contained subprojects and plan to merge at least one of them around midterm.